-Sometimes children are nervous to go to the dentist for the first time, but our dental clinic in Mississauga will be able to provide a calm and safe environment for your children.
-At Dentistry in Streetsville, we work very hard to make sure our office is welcoming for children of all ages from newborns to teens.
-Good oral habits involve more than just brushing your teeth daily, but also involve seeing us as your trusted dental clinic in Mississauga.
-This is why we recommend bringing your children into our office for regular check-ups so we can ensure their oral health condition are optimal from a young age.
+Sometimes children are nervous about going to the dentist for the first time, but our dental clinic in Mississauga will be able to provide a calm and safe environment for your children.
+At Dentistry in Streetsville, we work very hard to make sure our office is welcoming for children of all ages, from newborns to teens.
+Good oral habits involve more than just brushing your teeth daily-they also involve seeing us as your trusted dental clinic in Mississauga.
+This is why we recommend bringing your children into our office for regular checkups to ensure their oral health condition is optimal from a young age.
 With our experience and understanding of children’s dentistry, you can trust us for your child’s first dental visit and each visit after!

 To help your child feel comfortable for his or her first visit, we recommend playing “dentist.”
 You can count your child’s teeth and then switch roles to let him count yours.
 You can explain that the dentist will take “special pictures” of her teeth, but don’t try to explain X-rays.
 We also find that it helps to bring younger children along to the office for visits for yourself or older siblings so they can familiarize themselves with the office and procedures.

-Our aim is to provide our patients with an exceptional level of dental care in a most gentle, efficient, and professional manner.
-With our services, patients are able to experience a good change in their life, health, and self-image.
-We treat smiles of all ages and emphasize on preventing dental diseases so that our patients can have a lifetime of healthy smiles.
+We aim to provide our patients with an exceptional level of dental care in a gentle, efficient, and professional manner.
+With our services, patients can experience a good change in their life, health, and self-image.
+We treat smiles of all ages and emphasize preventing dental diseases so that our patients can have a lifetime of healthy smiles.
 Call Dentistry in Streetsville today.
 You can learn more about our services and schedule your child’s appointment with our family dentist in Mississauga.
-To understand more about our offering of kids dental services in Mississauga, please read below to learn about general teeth development and recommendations for children based on their age groups.
+To understand more about our offering of kids' dental services in Mississauga, please read below to learn about general teeth development and recommendations for children based on their age groups.